Menu

 Second-order clarity

-Move past the obvious impacts — automation, cost cuts — to the downstream consequences that separate winners from losers over a 4-year horizon.
+Move past the obvious impacts — automation, cost cuts — to the downstream consequences that separate winners from losers as conditions shift.

 Peer perspectives

-Eight hours of structured discussion with leaders who face analogous but distinct challenges across different parts of the economy.
+A full day of structured discussion with leaders facing analogous but distinct challenges across the consumer-facing economy.

 No-regrets actions